What You Need To Know Before Traveling To Italy – A First-Timer Guide

 Need to use a public restroom in Italy?
 Well, don’t be surprised if it comes with a small fee.
 Because of this, you will want to make sure you carry some extra euros on you!

 Visiting Italy in the summer and plan on only packing tank tops and mini shorts?
 Well, you might want to think again!
 Before traveling to Italy, keep in mind that you might need to pack some church attire.

 So hear me out on this one!
-We almost never use guides but in Rome, it is definitely worth it!
-We used a guide for the Colosseum (also included Roman Forum & Palatine Hill) and the Vatican.
+We almost never use guides, but in Italy, it is definitely worth it for very popular attractions!
+We used a guide for the Colosseum (it also included Roman Forum & Palatine Hill) and the Vatican.